ordermentum/steveo/README.md

 [![npm](https://img.shields.io/npm/l/steveo.svg)](https://www.npmjs.com/package/steveo)
 [![npm](https://img.shields.io/npm/dt/steveo.svg)](https://www.npmjs.com/package/steveo)

-A Full Featured Job/Task Pub/Sub Background processing framework (Task Framework for Node.js)

-Steveo is a task management library that supports Kafka, SQS and Redis.
+Steveo is a comprehensive framework for handling background job processing in Node.js.
+It offers support for popular messaging systems such as Kafka, SQS, and Redis.

-Australian's have a habit of abbreviating names like "John" to "Johno" or "Michael" to "Micko," or elongating names with extra vowels like "Sarah" becoming "Sazza".
-In this case, Steve becomes Steveo and is a play on Steve Jobs -> Background Jobs -> Async Task Processing.
+In Australian culture, it is common to abbreviate names, like "John" becoming "Johno," or add extra vowels, like "Sarah" becoming "Sazza."
+The name "Steveo" is a playful play on "Steve" inspired by Steve Jobs.

-Steveo is primarily used for asynchronous task processing.
-You can define tasks that perform time-consuming operations without blocking the main execution in a http request.
+The primary purpose of Steveo is to handle asynchronous task processing.
+It allows you to define tasks that involve time-consuming operations without causing a blockage in the main execution flow of an HTTP request.

-With support for multiple backend systems like Kafka and SQS, Steveo enables scalable task processing.
-You can distribute tasks across multiple consumers and achieve high throughput scaling.

 Think of it as [sidekiq](https://github.com/mperham/sidekiq) for node.js with support for multiple backends.

+Steveo also bundles a task scheduling framework for Postgresql as an optional addon.

 ## Installation

 This is a Node.js module available through the npm registry.

 Before installing, download and install Node.js.
-Node.js 12 or higher is required.
+Node.js 16  or higher is required.

 If this is a brand new project, make sure to create a package.json first with the npm init command.